ndsev/zserio/doc/ZserioLanguageOverview.md

 ### Extern Type

-External type is a zserio base type which format is not known by zserio.
+External type is a zserio built-in type which format is not known by zserio.
 It is handled as arbitrary bit sequence which is passed to application for further processing.
 It is denoted by zserio keyword `extern`.
 It is represented by a number of bits (stored as a varuint64) followed by a bit sequence.

 **Example**